 Perhaps part of the reason the canine is such a desirable pet is that it is a very vocal animal, often communicating feelings, needs, and wants with their owners through varying verbal sounds.
 This comes as no surprise since dogs in the wild lead a social existence, communicating regularly with other members of their packs.
-As a pet owner, learning what the sounds and noises your dog makes mean can only help your relationship grow and flourish.
-If your dog is making noises of any sort, it means he or she has something to say about their emotions and the current state of their world.
+As a pet parent, learning what the sounds and noises your dog makes mean can only help your relationship grow and flourish.
+If your dog is making noises of any sort, it means they have something to say about their emotions and the current state of their world.

 Barking

-The number one communication tool for most dogs is their bark.
-Each dog uses their bark in different ways, depending on the situation and the context of an event.
-A pet owner may hear their dog bark both in play and under distress.
-To better understand the basic bark, there are a few things that must be taken into consideration.
+The number-one communication tool for most dogs is their bark.
+Each dog uses their bark in different ways, depending on the situation and the context of the event.
+A pet owner may hear their dog bark both in play and in distress.
+To better understand the basic bark, there are a few things that must be taken into consideration to tell what kind of bark your dog is making.
+First, what does your dog's demeanor convey, and how does the bark sound?

-When your dog barks, pay close attention to his eyes and where he is looking.
+When your dog barks, pay close attention to their eyes and where they are looking.
 Are they focused on you or something else?
 Trying to see the world through the eyes of your dog can help you understand why they are barking.
-If you have an outdoor dog that tends to bark most of the night, take a trip outdoors, preferably unnoticed by your canine friend, and try to find what the dog is looking at when he is barking.
+If you have an outdoor dog that tends to bark most of the night, take a trip outdoors, preferably unnoticed by your canine friend, and try to find what the dog is looking at when they're barking.

-Dogs of different breeds often bark at different times and each breed may have an array of different sounds.
-Some breeds, such as the German Shepherd or Alaskan Malamute, are documented as having as many as 12 different vocal variations of barking.
-However, other breeds may not be as vocal or communicative, such as the Great Dane or Newfoundland.
-Learning more about the breed of your dog and its history as a breed may give you insight into why he barks at certain times.
+Dogs of different breeds often bark at different times, and each breed may have an array of different sounds.
+Some breeds, like the German shepherd or Alaskan malamute, are documented as having as many as 12 different vocal variations of barking.
+However, other breeds may not be as vocal or communicative, such as the great dane or Newfoundland.
+Learning more about the breed of your dog and their breed history may give you insight into why they bark at certain times.

 Yelping